 The problem of plasma anisotropy and certain limited equilibrium flow effects in shaped hybrid plasmas has been addressed.

+As discussed in the introduction, the relevance of the results presented in this work can be extended both to spherical and standard tokamaks.
 Using simplified class of profiles allows to have a manageable analytical treatment, nevertheless retaining relevant physical effects.
-The main result of this work is equation (22) which describes the stability boundaries for ideal non-resonant modes.
+The main result of this work is equation (22) which describes the stability boundaries for ideal infernal modes.
 Such an equation holds both for flat and q profile reversed configurations, whose specific case is identified by selecting appropriately the field line bending contribution.
 In line with previous results, beyond a trivial redefinition of the ballooning parameter α due to a modified averaged total pressure, it is found that plasma anisotropy effects enter through a modification of the magnetic well, yielding better stability properties with tangential injection.
 It is found that a uniform toroidal flow improves stability as well.
 Positive triangularity effects in vertically elongated plasmas are stabilising, whereas negative triangularity tends to be destabilising.
-We notice from figure 3 that even with a relative modest parallel pressure anisotropy $(T{\parallel} > T{\perp})$, that should be easily realisable with the MAST neutral beam system, the non-resonant mode can be completely stabilised even when the minimum of q approaches unity.
+We notice from figure 3 that even with a relative modest parallel pressure anisotropy $(T{||} >$ T{\perp}), that should be easily realisable with the MAST neutral beam system, the infernal mode can be completely stabilised even when the minimum of q approaches unity.
 Oblate cross sections might be beneficial for restoring the stabilising contribution to the magnetic well in negative triangularity plasmas.

 Depending on β , elongation might be either stabilising or destabilising.
-A positive elongation parameter eat low pressure and negligible triangularity tends to be destabilising with a sufficiently small filed line bending contribution, while its effect turns out to be stabilising at sufficiently high β in accordance with [23].
+A positive elongation parameter e at low pressure and negligible triangularity tends to be destabilising with a sufficiently small filed line bending contribution, while its effect turns out to be stabilising at sufficiently high β in accordance with [28].
 Note that equation (22) seems to suggest that mode stabilisation could be achieved not only with current profile optimisation, i.e. modifying the safety factor, but also with a careful tailoring of the plasma shaping.
-We finally point out that the stability eigen-equations for the Fourier harmonics derived in this work, and in particular the equation for the dominant mode (16) with the allowance for residual magnetic shear effects in the field line bending contribution, might be helpful for analysing a broader class of instabilities, e.g. ballooning modes.
+We point out that the stability eigen-equations for the Fourier harmonics derived in this work, and in particular the equation for the dominant mode (16) with the allowance for residual magnetic shear effects in the field line bending contribution, might be helpful for analysing a broader class of instabilities, e.g. ballooning modes.

 Further work is nevertheless needed to assess more rigorously finite aspect ratio effects, highly relevant for compact machines when $\varepsilon \sim 1$, and the coupling effects resulting from the inclusion of a larger number of satellite Fourier harmonics, viz. allowing the perturbation to be more ballooned.
 Moreover, additional analysis is required for the description of cases in which the safety factor is strongly reversed, such as either advanced scenarios or current hole configurations.
-It is envisaged that such challenging analysis, might be more suitably addressed
+Finally, we point out that the penetration of beams in a ST reactor might not be sufficient to provide the required levels of anisotropy envisaged to stabilise the MHD activity analysed in this work.
+Further work is therefore needed to assess the overall effect of NBI heating in future experiments, and particularly the role of shaping as a primary player in mode stabilisation.
+It is envisaged that such challenging analysis, might be more suitably addressed numerically.